vckgupta008/React-Star-Rating-Component/README.md

 React-Star-Rating-Component is a simple to use yet completely customizable component for using Rating/Reviews.

-  - Fully CSS customizable - Change number of star, change color, size and space between star ratings
+  - Fully CSS customizable - Change number of star, color, size and space between star ratings

 ### Installation